pyca/cryptography/docs/exceptions.rst

     computed token does not match the expected token.

-.. class:: UnsupportedAsymmetricPadding
+.. class:: UnsupportedPadding

-    This is raised when the chosen asymmetric padding is not supported by the backend.
+    This is raised when the chosen padding is not supported by the backend.